Warm up your tummy with this comforting Tortellini Soup with Sausage and Vegetables. It comes together quickly and easily serves a crowd.

 Well, I take that back.
 I knew they existed.
 But, not in my kitchen.
 Sorrel?
 Yu choy?
 Turnips?
 I can only hope that all these freaky foods I’m feeding my family are really, really good for us.
 One can always hope.

 I guess I can win.
-I just can’t predict when that will be!
+I just can’t predict when or where I will find my victories.

 This is a tasty and hearty soup, perfect for the upcoming cold winter nights.